-In its own areas of work Kepa focuses on global education, the aim of which is to increase people’s understanding of the circumstances of the Global South and the structures of poverty.
-Kepa conducts global education by arranging and supporting the arrangement of events and producing publications.
+In its own areas of work Fingo focuses on global education, the aim of which is to increase people’s engagement and action towards global justice and sustainable development.
+Fingo conducts global education by arranging and supporting the arrangement of events and producing publications.

 Elimäenkatu 25-27 (5th floor)